Frequently asked questions regarding the Pediatric Residency Program at Goryeb Children’s Hospital:

 Do you have electronic medical records (EMR)?

-Yes.
-As of June 2018, charting and ordering is done through Epic in all care areas.
+Yes, charting and ordering is done through Epic in all care areas.

 Where do we park and how much is parking?